ever-been/everDoc/src/book/markdown/deployment.md

 The `been.cluster.tcp.members` option specifies (a potentially partial) list of nodes to which the connecting node will try to connect.
 If no node in the list is responding a new cluster will be formed.

-*Connecting NATIVE nodes*
+#### Connecting NATIVE nodes

-: NATIVE nodes must be informed to which DATA nodes to connect:
+NATIVE nodes must be informed to which DATA nodes to connect:

 	been.cluster.client.members=host1.example.com:5701;host2.example.com
 	been.cluster.group=dev